- What other names is Superoxide Dismutase known by?

 Likely Ineffective for...

-- Reducing heart damage after a myocardial infarction (MI, heart attack), when used as an injection.
+- Reducing heart damage after a heart attack.

 Insufficient Evidence to Rate Effectiveness for...